Identification

 Qualifying for Gifted Services

-Students’ performance on one or more of their gifted assessments at the 95th percentile or higher--based on CDE regulations--qualifies them for gifted services in the state of Colorado and in Durango Schools.
+Students’ performance on one or more of their gifted assessments at the 95th percentile or higher with a supporting body of evidence--based on CDE regulations--qualifies them for gifted services in the state of Colorado and in Durango Schools.
 Students’ performance on these assessments at the 80th percentile up the 94th percentile--based on CDE guidance--qualifies them for talent pool services in a multi-tiered system of support in the state of Colorado and in Durango Schools.
 Students in the talent pool continue to receive advanced opportunities, during which gifted educators continue to collect a body of evidence for these students.

 Body of Evidence